PhillypHenning/Witchlight/NPCs/Chopaign.md

 - Chopaign represents consequences for short-term thinking
 - His disappointment in Di is genuine—he wants competent servants
 - The eye color question turns into a lesson about infernal politics
+- The soul exchange plan should be revealed at a dramatically appropriate moment
+- Sevro's choice (self vs. father) will define his character arc
 - Consider what Chopaign gains from this situation beyond just testing Di